JoeRoddy/firestation/README.md

 # Contribution

 I'll happily accept any and all feedback or contributions.
-I'm a hacker who wanted a simpler way to find his data, so if you any bugs (I'm sure they're plentiful), please either let me know, submit a PR.
+I'm a hacker who wanted a simpler way to find his data, so if you notice any bugs, please open an issue or submit a PR.

 ## Running Firestation in Development